-ACH has the capability to secure files with AES 256 encryption.
+ACH has the capability to secure data and files with AES 256 encryption.

 --is compatible with WinZip.
 Therefore, your bank (or your receiver) can decrypt using WinZip (assuming you supply them with the password).

 --can be set to automatically encrypt the ACH file.